docs

 Getting started

-inkcap is a single stateful process: a web server and an agent runtime in one.
-You bring PostgreSQL and an LLM provider; it keeps your conversations running even when no browser is watching.
+inkcap is one stateful process: web server plus agent runtime.
+Bring PostgreSQL and an LLM provider; the server keeps runs moving even when every browser disconnects.

 Requirements